JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 - Interesting in the inspector in the anything settings it says version 2.0.0.2 but the download page said 1.2.0.1.
 I suspect the inspector to be more accurate.
 I just had to add my email and my api key from the website.
 It was very simple and took no time at all.
 - Holy shit I just made a whole little jungle habitat with a bunch of creatures walking around in it!
 I can't believe how easy that was!
 It was approximately 3 clicks.
 - Ok update: I dont like it.
 The clumsiness is through the roof, the google poly assets are going away soon anyway, and the environments are NOT randomly generated (although they appear to be)

+# Using Unicode Fonts #
+Use fontforge to get the unicode value in int then set the unicode value with something like

+- Note when making the SDF it lists all of the hex and decimal codes for all of the characters it makes.
+- Note when making the SDF you have to tell it the list of characters you want to use in the SDF.
+This I haven't figured out
+- In FontForge you can do Encoding Compact and then you can do Save Namelist of Font.
+Its a text file with a bunch of hex but those hex dont map :(

 - in the unity tmp font asset creator you can use custom range and type 0-1000 or 1000-2000.
 - I used asset resolutioin 512
 - YES That worked.